 - caregivers and nurses carry personal insurance

-Because there is no specific license regarding the care of 1-5 children or newborns at one time, Let Mommy Sleep applied for and won a local government contract award to teach Newborn Care Certificate Courses through the Fairfax Co.
+We teach Newborn Care Certificate Courses through the Fairfax Co.
 Adult Continuing Education (ACE) program.
-Since then we have brought this program to Babies R Us in an effort to bring elevated skills and safety to newborn care.
+Since then, we have brought this program to Babies R Us and childcare agencies such as Muslim Nannies and Nurse Next Door in an effort to bring elevated skills and safety to newborn care.

-The role of the Registered Nurse or Newborn Care Provider (NCP) is to feed, soothe, bathe, change abd provide all other gentle care to baby through the night.
-We also provide evidence based education and ongoing support to parents as needed.
+Registered Nurses or Overnight Newborn Care Providers (NCP) feed, soothe, bathe, change and provide all other gentle care to baby through the night.
+We also provide evidence-based education and ongoing support to parents.
 This means we:

-- relief to help mother recuperate from birth physically and emotionally
+- help mother recuperate from birth physically and emotionally

-- partner support and education such as managing postpartum anxiety, depression or "baby blues"
+- support and educate on postpartum anxiety, depression and "baby blues"

 What do I need to provide while the nurse is here?

-Families need only provide whatever their child needs.
-Water, formula, breastmilk, bottles, a nasal aspirator, access to diapers and whatever clothing or items you feel baby needs.
-Caregivers also need a small lamp and comfortable area to monitor baby.
-(A completely dark nursery doesn't work and we promise a small light will not hinder baby's sleep.)
+We just need a comfortable area to monitor baby and easy access to water, formula, milk, bottles, a nasal aspirator, diapers and whatever other items baby needs.
+A completely dark nursery doesn't work, and we promise a small light will not hinder baby's sleep.

 Who are your staff exactly?
-How can I feel safe with them?
+How do you vet them?

-Our non-clinical caregivers with newborn and infant care experience have either 5+ years of private duty experience or have passed the Newborn Care Provider (NCP) certificate program that is part of the Fairfax Co.
-Home Health Curriculum and developed with Northern VA Community College.
+Our caregivers who are not medically licensed have either years of private duty or infant room experience and have passed the Newborn Care Provider (NCP) certificate program that is part of the Fairfax Co.
+Home Health Curriculum.
+Additionally, we provide continuing education from the American Academy of Pediatrics.